41+ Brand New DeFi Statistics (2023)

 The Coinbase user base grew by a three-year high of approximately 4 million between Q3 2020 and Q4 2020.

-That’s it for our DeFi statistics.
+That’s it for our DeFi statistics list.

-The data suggests that DeFi is here to stay.
+Although the market may be down, high-level data suggests that DeFi is here to stay.
 And attitudes towards cryptocurrency are changing as more people choose to invest.